Lake Macdonald Dam Improvement Project

 Seqwater’s Dam Improvement Program is ensuring the region’s dams comply with the latest safety standards and continue to function safely during extreme weather events in line with regulatory requirements.

-Click here for more information on Seqwater’s DIP, including dam upgrades which have been delivered and currently under planning.
+Click here for more information on Seqwater’s dam upgrades.

 Why does Lake Macdonald Dam need to be upgraded?Lake Macdonald – also known as Six Mile Creek Dam – was originally constructed in 1965.